tanmaykathiriya069/satruck/README.md

-# satruck
+# satruck (odoo-16)
-This Management system can help you to manage Driver Activity and Expenses
+This Management system can help you manage Driver Activity and Expenses